 Hedging means making a trade that will gain value if the S&P 500® drops.
 That way, the loss in your stock portfolio is offset somewhat by gains in your other short-term trade.
 Some traders short-sell index futures or buy put options.

 Nadex traders can sell binary options and options spreads on the S&P 500® or other indices .
 You can use a variety of strategies, like selling out-of-the-money binaries or spreads.
-In fact, you can hedge positions in many markets, including crude oil futures and Bitcoin (see the video).
+In fact, you can hedge positions in many markets, including crude oil futures (see the video).